top of page

 The term 'irreparable' finds its origins in Latin, specifically from the word 'irreparabilis,' which is a combination of 'ir-' meaning 'not' and 'reparabilis' derived from 'reparare,' meaning 'to repair' or 'to restore.'
 The Latin 'reparabilis' signified something that could be fixed or restored.
 Therefore, 'irreparable' etymologically conveys the idea that a situation or damage is beyond repair, restoration, or rectification, emphasizing its irreversibility and the impossibility of returning it to its original state.

-Quiz: Find the meaning of the adjective irreparable:
+Find the correct meaning of the adjective irreparable:

 Try Again!